-The personality of Yorkshire Terriers can be of extremes.
-Their environment and how their owners raise them can greatly influence their personalities.
+The personality of Yorkshire Terriers can go to extremes.
+Their environment and how their owners raise them both greatly influence their personalities.

-Some can be as high-spirited and bouncing with energy while some behave like fragile divas that need to be waited on hand and foot like royalty.
+Some Yorkies are high-spirited and bouncing with energy, while others behave like fragile divas who need you to wait on them hand and foot like royalty.

-Remember that the Yorkie is Toy Breed and some are very fragile… so for their sake avoid any rough play with children to avoid them getting injured.
+Remember that the Yorkie is a Toy Breed, and some Toy Breeds are very fragile.
+So, for their sake, avoid rough play, especially with children, to prevent injury.

 Yorkies Love Attention